gevhaz/hugo-theme-notrack/README.md

 ### Adding comments

-This theme supports disqus comments.
+This theme supports Disqus comments.
 It goes against the philosophy of the theme in some sense because it relies on external resources but you can enable it if you want.
-Comments will be added to all blog posts if you add `disqus: true` in your site `config` and create `layout/partials/disqus-head-script.html` and `layout/partials/disqus-blogpost-script.html`, where the content should match the code you get from following the *Universal Code install instructions* from the disqus webpage after having created an account.
+Comments will be added to all blog posts if you add `disqus: true` under `params:` in your site `config` and create `layout/partials/disqus-head-script.html` and `layout/partials/disqus-blogpost-script.html`, where the content should match the code you get from following the *Universal Code install instructions* from the Disqus web page after having created an account.
 The long block of code goes in the disqus-blogpost-script.html partial and the short one in the other.

-If you want to disable comments for individual posts you can set `discus:false` in the front matter.
+If you want to disable comments for individual posts you can set `disqus:false` in the front matter.

 ## How to create a gallery